oroinc/documentation/commerce/user_guide/system/menu/menu_frontend.rst

 .. image:: /user_guide/img/system/menus/frontend_menu_1.png
    :class: with-border

 On the page that opens, the menu item tree is shown in the left panel.
-Center is reserved for the menu item configuration, which you can update as shown in the aforementioned :ref:`Add a Menu Item <doc--system--menu--config--add-menu-item>` section.
+The **General Information** section is reserved for the menu item configuration, which you can update, as shown in the :ref:`Add a Menu Item <doc--system--menu--config--add-menu-item>` section.

 .. image:: /user_guide/img/system/menus/frontend_menu_2.png
    :class: with-border